Privacy Policy

 9. Data transfers

 Our Policy is not to transfer personal data to organisations located outside of the European Economic Area.
-In cases where the transfer is made to third countries which are not subject to an adequacy decision by the European Commission, such transfer will only be carried out in accordance with the required safeguards under Chapter V of the GDPR and the respective provisions of the Cyprus Data Protection Law, including but not limited to the EU approved standard contractual clauses or other safeguards under GDPR Article 49.
+In cases where a transfer to third countries which are not subject to an adequacy decision by the European Commission is necessary, such transfer will only be carried out in accordance with the required safeguards under Chapter V of the GDPR and the respective provisions of the Cyprus Data Protection Law, including but not limited to the EU approved standard contractual clauses or other safeguards under GDPR Article 49.

 10. Retention of data